 It's All About the "Kick" at Impact

-During your downswing the shaft bends, or “loads,” storing up energy.
-As it approaches the ball, 'it an the club head unbends forcefully.
-This “kick” is how a shaft transfers 'energy.
+During your downswing, the shaft bends, or “loads,” storing up energy.
+As it approaches the ball, it and the club head unbends forcefully.
+This “kick” is how a shaft transfers energy.
 The tip's flexibility dictates how that kick happens.

 Effect on Launch Angle

-A softer tip section will bend more an a result, it will "kick" upward more sharply at impact.
+A softer tip section will bend more and as a result, it will "kick" upward more sharply at impact.
 This dynamic movement adds loft to the clubface at the moment of separation from the ball.
 The result?
-A naturally higher launch.
-Think of 'it as giving the ball a little extra “boost” into 'the air.
+A naturally higher launch angle.
+Think of it as giving the ball a little extra “boost” into the air.

 Effect on Spin Rate